Charles Goodall (businessman): Family life

 Goodall's wife Serena died of diabetes on 17 April 1893 in San Francisco, California.
-Many people from San Jose attended her funeral because of her unselfish and generous devotion to the University of the Pacific through gifts and fund-raising efforts.
+Many people from San Jose, California attended her funeral because of her unselfish and generous devotion to the University of the Pacific through gifts and fund-raising efforts.

 He married the widow Caroline (Roberts) Hathaway, who was sixteen years his junior, on 7 September 1895 in San Francisco, California.

 Death

 In June 1899, Goodall and his second wife traveled to Europe with the intent of touring Draycott, England, where he was born, Wales, where she was born, and the Continent of Europe.
 In Draycott, he became ill and died on 12 July 1899.
 He was 74 years old.

 At the time of his death, his estate was worth over a million dollars.
 His property in Menlo Park was divided among his children, his second wife Caroline inherited their home on the SE corner of McAllister and Pierce in San Francisco, and various relatives received money.
 The remainder of the estate was divided equally between his widow and children.

 His remains arrived in San Francisco on 8 August 1899 nearly a month after his death.
 Two days later, George C. Perkins gave an emotional eulogy at the funeral saying that his friend and business partner Captain Goodall was "one of the noblest men ever born" and that "he would have been a Gladstone if he had been a statesman."